thwbecker/interact/README.md

-`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI,2015), linear algebra routines from SLATEC, LAPACK, and EISPACK.
+`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI,2015), linear algebra routines from SLATEC, LAPACK, and EISPACK, and Petsc interface.

 Might contain other copyrighted material by others (e.g. Numerical Recipes).
 Petsc implementation based on Dave May's examples and assistance, and .m to .f90 conversion for slip inspired by code by
 P. Bird.
+Parts of the code can be compiled against Petsc which is used to implement parallelism.

 See files `INSTALLATION`, `README.md`, and `help.txt` for documentation and `COPYRIGHT` and `COPYING` for the license and